viig99/viig99.github.io/content/docs/work-experience/_index.md

     * Dynamic parsers DSL based on clustering step.
 - Building the workflow-orchestration engine which powers the customer support queries on mail / social media for Airtel, processes 50k emails/day, built on k8, temporal.io
+    * Reverse Engineered and ported workflows for Sprinklr from scratch.
+    * Supported 150 different workflows with ~50 activities running concurrently.
+    * Maintaining Temporal cluster on OKD, with postgres and cassandra.
 - Hired and led a team of 9 engineers.

 {{< columns >}}